mgomez05/turnitin-small-coding-exercise/README.md

 2. **Alternate Solution**: This animates the element from left to right by updating various styles in the webpage using JavaScript.
 It adds a `keyframes` CSS style to the webpage, and updates the `animation` and `position` properties of the element `el`

-The `index.html` file is provided as a means of testing out the functions specified above
+The `index.html` file is provided as a means of testing out the functions specified above, specifically exercise 2

 The **Works Cited / Useful Links** section below gives credit to the different sources that were used to create the solutions to these exercises